CYMODEV/Value-Bearer-Notes-and-the-Fourth-Financial-Instrument-Architecture-Exchange-and-Index/README.md

-Here’s a GitHub‑ready README draft of the comprehensive chapter on Minted Bearer Instruments.
-I’ve formatted it in clean Markdown style, with headings, lists, and tables so it reads naturally as a repository README.

----

-# Minted Bearer Instruments — A Fourth Financial Category
+#Minted Bearer Instruments — A Fourth Financial Category

 ## Introduction
 Financial markets have long relied on three categories of instruments: **equity**, **debt**, and **derivatives**.
 These govern ownership, credit, and risk transfer.
 Yet none provide a standardized, programmable, verifiable mechanism for representing **physical assets** in digital markets.